ADT vs. Ring Alarm: Comparing Old vs. New

 Another decision you’ll have to make is whether to have your system installed by the pros or do it yourself.

 The installation service is covered by a six-month money-back guarantee.
 If anything goes awry because of faulty installation and ADT can’t fix it within six months, you’ll receive a full refund.
-That’s the industry-best in terms of money-back guarantees and one of the reasons ADT is the best professionally installed security system.
+That’s the industry-best in terms of money-back guarantees and one of the reasons ADT is our favorite professionally installed security system.

 Who’s the Winner?